nelsonfoster-216/Mental_Health_App/README.md

 ## Overview

-KOI (Krash Out Index) Cycle Tracker is a web application designed to help users monitor and manage their mental health cycles.
+KOI* (Krash Out Index)* Cycle Tracker is a web application designed to help users monitor and manage their mental health cycles.
 It allows users to track their oscillation between two critical mental states: "CRASH OUT" (low energy, disengaged) and "LOCK IN" (high focus, productive) modes.
 The application provides a simple visual interface for logging state changes, with intensity ratings and optional notes, while generating statistics to help users understand their patterns.

+*NOTE!
+This app is for entertainment purposes only.

 ## Table of Contents